Exodus Chapter 21

 21:5 And if the servant shall plainly say, I love my master, my wife, and my children ; I will not go out free

-21:6 Then his master shall bring him to the judges ; he shall also bring him to the door, or to the door post ; and his master shall bore his ear through with an aul ; and he shall serve him for ever.
+21:6 Then his master shall bring him to the judges ; he shall also bring him to the door, or to the door post ; and his master shall bore his ear through with an aul ; and he shall serve him forever.

-21:8 If she please not her master, who has betrothed her to himself, then shall he let her be redeemed to sell her to a strange nation he shall have no power, seeing he has dealt deceitfully with her.
+21:8 If she doesn’t please her master, who has betrothed her to himself, then shall he let her be redeemed to sell her to a strange nation he shall have no power, seeing he has dealt deceitfully with her.

 21:9 And if he have betrothed her to his son, he shall deal with her after the manner of daughters.